sean-fernyhough/sean-fernyhough/README.md

 Hello there.

-I'm currently a IT Consultant Trainee at QA Ltd.
+I'm currently an Associate Solutions Engineer at Liveperson.

-My proficiences include java, javascript, SQL, and python as well as fullstack web development using the MERN stack.
+My proficiences include java, Swift, javascript including React and Angular, SQL, and python.